 “Great steaks!”
 John, Howard Lake

-These will be grass-finished cattle, grazed all summer on our certified organic pastures.
+These are grass-based, hormone-free, antibiotic-free, corn-free cattle who graze all summer on our certified organic pastures.

 See our page on Making the Perfect Beef Roast!

-Your quarter beef will be a “split half”, which mean that you’re buying a quarter of the meat from the animal, but not specifically a front or back.
+Your quarter beef will be a “split half”, which mean that you’re buying a quarter of the animal, but not specifically a front or back.
 So you get all the cuts (if you just got, say, the left rear quarter, you wouldn’t get any brisket).

-They will finish out smaller than the typical corn-fed beef – probably round 140 pounds hanging weight per quarter (your take-home weight is less unless you want all the bones) – which means it will take up less room in your freezer – about 3 cubic feet – and will cost less.
-But it will taste great and have all the nutritional value of grass-finished.
+We raise a variety of breeds and sizes of cattle, so they generally finish out smaller than the typical corn-fed beef – anywhere from 110 – 160 pounds hanging weight per quarter (your take-home weight is less unless you want all the bones) – which means it will take up less room in your freezer: about 3 cubic feet.

 “A totally positive experience” Marge, Annandale